FaceFocusVR/.github/README_BUY.md

 ### Limitation:
   + Currently, I can only offer shipping within the EU, as international shipping requires more preparation (such as customs handling).
 This will likely change in the future, but I can't make any promises at the         moment.
-  + Here is a link to a survey so I can gauge interest in international shipping.
+  + Here is a link to a survey to see the interest in international shipping.
 Please only participate if you have a genuine interest.
   + [Survey](TBD)
 <br/><br/>